The UCSC Integrated Library System work with many national and international organizations:

 "LOCKSS, based at Stanford University Libraries, is an international community initiative that provides libraries with digital preservation tools and support so that they can easily and inexpensively collect and preserve their own copies of authorized e-content" (from the official website).

 In particular, the UCSC Library is part of the LOCKSS Alliance group, which gives several opportunities:

 CLOCKSS is a not for profit joint venture between scholarly publishers and research libraries whose mission is to meet the important challenge of preserving digital content in the long term, for the benefit of the greater global research community.
 It is an evolution of a similar project launched in 2004, LOCKSS (Lots of Copies Keep Stuff Safe).

 The UCSC Library System hosts one of its twelve geopolitically distributed archive nodes (second one in Europe) located in major research libraries that store and manage digital content.
 Digital content preserved since 2006 in a dark archive managed collectively, can be accessed when a trigger event occurs, making it free not only to CLOCKSS participants, or to current or former subscribers to that licensed content, but free to everyone with access to the Internet [go to official website].

 International consortium consisting of libraries, researchers and information specialists, who since 2003 have been developing innovative information services to connect existing major research resources in economics.

-Thanks to its web portal Economistsonline.org, a platform for sharing information and expertise, it provides access to economic research libraries, academic publications and other international resources online [go to offical website].
+Thanks to a platform for sharing information and expertise, it provides access to economic research libraries, academic publications and other international resources online [go to offical website].

-Since 2004 the UCSC Integrated Library System has been using a new software, Millennium, developed by Innovative Interfaces Inc. Membership in the Innovative User Group has several advantages such as, to name a few:
+Since 2004 the UCSC Integrated Library System has been using the management software developed by Innovative Interfaces Inc. The existing membership in the Innovative User Group has several advantages such as, to name a few: